History Of The Food Service Industry

 The food service industry has a long and distinguished history in Greece and Rome.
 In ancient Greece, dining was an important social event.
 Guests would recline on couches or sit at communal tables to share food and conversation.
 Wealthy citizens would even have private dining rooms.

 Elite families would hire professional cooks and waiters to provide them with fine meals.
 Ancient Greeks were also the first to serve wine with their meals.
-Romans adopted Greek dining customs, adding their own twists.
+Romans adopted Greek dining customs, adding their twists.

 The Roman Empire was so powerful that its cuisine spread throughout the Mediterranean world.
 After the fall of the Roman Empire, the food service industry in Europe declined because there was no central government to support it.